DLR-SC/tigl-website/content/2019-05-14-FinishingCPACS3WingStrucure.md

 With the new definition, ribs can be placed with arbitrary eta/xsi coordinate combinations, which also enables to place a rib in a section.

-In TiGL 2 however, ribs that have been placed into a section where not affected by a rib rotation around the z axis.
+In TiGL 2 however, ribs that have been placed into a section were not affected by a rib rotation around the z axis.
 Meaning, the rib kept always to be in the section.
 With the new definition, this is not the case anymore.
 The cpacs2to3 converter will return a warning in this case.